alexeden/learning-elixir/README.md

 Our application is defined within `mix.exs` within the `application` function definition.
 The `mod:` option tells OTP the module that serves as the application's entry point.
 The `registered:` option lists the names that our application will register.
 This ensures cross-application name uniqueness.

+# Code releases

+#### Terminology:

+Release: A bundle that contains a particular version of your application, its dependencies, its configuration, and any metadata it requires to start and stay running

+Deployment: The process of getting a release into an environment where it can be used

+Hot upgrade: A type of deployment that allows a currently-running application to be updated without being stopped

+EXRM (Elixir Release Manager):

 # Operators